aws-amplify/amplify-ios-samples/PhotoSharing/README.md

 ### Post Photo

-Once you are authenticated, you can create a post with selected image using [Amplify.DataStore.save](https://docs.amplify.aws/lib/datastore/data-access/q/platform/ios#create-and-update) and [Amplify.Storage.UploadData](https://docs.amplify.aws/lib/storage/upload/q/platform/ios) api.
+Once you are authenticated, you can create a post with the selected image using the [Amplify.DataStore.save](https://docs.amplify.aws/lib/datastore/data-access/q/platform/ios#create-and-update) and [Amplify.Storage.UploadData](https://docs.amplify.aws/lib/storage/upload/q/platform/ios) APIs.

 (see PostEditorViewModel for example code):